groenator/iptvboss-docker/README.md

     group_add:
       - audio # Required for audio support
     environment:
+      PUID: "1000" # Set the user ID for the container.
+      PGID: "1000" # Set the group ID for the container.
       CRON_SCHEDULE: "0 0 * * *" #Set the cron schedule for the cron job that will update the EPG data.
       CRONITOR_API_KEY: "<your_cronitor_api_key>"
       CRONITOR_SCHEDULE_NAME: "My Custom Schedule" # Set a name for your Cronitor.io Job
+      XC_SERVER: "true" # Set to true to start the XC server on boot.
+By default the XCSERVER is set to false.
       TZ: "US/Eastern" #Set the timezone for the container.
     ports:
       - 8001:8001